Bachelor of Arts (BA)

 Assessment taskFormative or SummativeLengthWeighting within unit (if relevant)

-Individual essay proposalFormative500 words0%
+Individual critical reflection proposalFormative500 words0%

-Group project exhibition plan proposalFormative5 min presentation0%
+Group project proposalFormative5 min presentation0%

 Individual essaySummative2000 words50%